antonysama/Abstractive_Summarization/README.md

-**Steps to un PreSumm on Colab & Drive.
-With GPU and dependencies (python 3) :**
+**Steps to un PreSumm on Colab & Drive with dependencies (python 3) :**

 (Under 'My Drive' you will find a clone of the oroginal repo (PreSumm).
 Under 'bert_data' is pre-preprocessed data.
 Under 'models' a pretrained  model.
 Under  'stanford' pre-loaded stanford-core-nlp files.)

 **STEP 1 - Open colab using the account id & p/w sent.
-Do not mount google drive untill installing of the dependnecy on STEP 2.
-If GPU is needed : Runtime -> Change runtime type -> Hardware Accelerator-> GPU. **
+Do not mount google drive untill installing of the dependnecy on STEP 2**

+Training numbers are small, for debugging.
+But, if GPU is needed : Runtime -> Change runtime type -> Hardware Accelerator-> GPU.

     To cross-check GPU run: